-One major customer sends me projects on document management, which falls into my information systems specialisation.
+One major customer sends me projects on document management, which falls into my information systems specialization.
 I understand the need for documentation, and what it is to acquire and manage a document management system.

 Producing detailed reporting for management has given me vital insights into the process.
 Managing and producing end of year accounts have helped me deal with accounting subjects.

 Having managed several websites, I have experience in producing marketing text for a site and the rules of SEO (with the help of tools such as Rankmath).

 As an ex-business analyst, with technical experience in systems, I know how to document methods.
 I understand the use of such documentation both for business people and development teams.

 My video and technical experience are valuable when doing subtitling, video editing and transcription work.